XHPRS-FM

-XHPRS-FM (105.7 MHz) is a commercial FM radio station transmitting from Tecate, Baja California, Mexico, and serving the San Diego–Tijuana metropolitan area.
-The station's signal is owned and operated by Media Sports de México (itself owned by Mexican businessman Jaime Bonilla Valdez).
-The Transmitter is located on Cerro Bolla.
+XHPRS-FM (105.7 MHz) is a commercial FM radio station transmitting from Cerro Bola and Tecate, Baja California, Mexico, and serving the San Diego–Tijuana metropolitan area.
+The station is owned and operated by Media Sports de México, the legal name of Primer Sistema de Noticias, owned by businessman and former Baja California governor Jaime Bonilla Valdez.
+It airs a Spanish-language classic hits format known as Suave 105.7 FM.

-The station is currently stunting as a classic alternative radio station that is branded as "105.7 Willy FM".
+The station legally moved in from Ensenada in the mid-2000s and used its Cerro Bola signal to target the San Diego market, primarily as a classic hits or variety hits station.
+The last United States–based operator, Broadcast Company of the Americas, had its programming removed from the station by PSN in December 2018.
+The station mostly broadcast classic alternative music for the next five years.

 History

 The concession history for XHPRS begins in Ensenada, Baja California, where the concession for XHBCE-FM was awarded to Gustavo Adolfo Paez y Vejar on November 16, 1988.
 In the early 2000s, under Roxana Alexanderson Torres, XHBCE began its move into the Tijuana area by soliciting a move to Cerro Grande to the east of Ensenada, coinciding with the station's change to 105.7 MHz, and then to Cerro Bola in Tecate.
 (XHHC-FM would later restore the 92.1 frequency to use in Ensenada.)
 By 2005, XHBCE was broadcasting a Spanish-language talk format known as La Pantera, embroiled in an interference dispute with KXRS in Hemet, California that threatened to cut off the station's access to programming delivered from the United States under FCC authorization.

 From 2006 to 2008, this station simulcast XEPRS-AM as XX (pronounced Double X) Sports Radio.
 It aired San Diego Padres games and the entire talk show lineup from the AM station.
 Before that, it had various musical formats.
 When XX Sports Radio aired on FM, it helped spread the XEPRS signal to eastern parts of San Diego County.
 On April 15, 2008, the station broke away from the simulcast, and flipped to oldies/classic hits, branded as "105.7 the Walrus."
-In May 2008, it received authorization to change its callsign to XHPRS-FM, though it had been using the callsign for some time before.
+In May 2008, it received authorization to change its call sign to XHPRS-FM, though it had been using the callsign for some time before.